GenadiKozarev/react-modern-tic-tac-toe/README.md

-## Slick, modern and animated Tic-Tac-Toe game.
+## Neon Tic-Tac-Toe game

 ### Build with **React**.

 This Tic-Tac-Toe game:
-- Lets you play tic-tac-toe
-- Indicates when a player has won the game
+- lets you play and indicates when a player has won the game;
-- Stores a game’s history as a game progresses
+- stores a game’s history as a game progresses;
-- Allows players to review a game’s history and see previous versions of a game’s board
+- allows players to review a game’s history and see previous versions of a game’s board;
-- Lets users sort the moves in either ascending or descending order
+- lets users sort the moves in either ascending or descending order.

 Covered topics:
 - passing data through props